Hitman (franchise): Future

 IO Interactive has confirmed that while Hitman 3 concludes the World of Assassination trilogy, it will not be the final game in the franchise.

+During December 2025, in an interview conducted by Variety, IOI CEO Hakan Abrak confirmed that once IOI have shared additional information about the new co-op mode, that is being introduced to the World of Assassination trilogy, they will then begin sharing new information around the next Hitman game.

+At the IO Interactive Showcase, the company announced the Hitman Classic Trilogy Remastered collection for PC, PlayStation 5, and Xbox Series consoles developed by Saber Interactive.
+The collection consists of the first three games Hitman: Codename 47, Hitman 2: Silent Assassin, and Hitman: Contracts.
+The remaster includes enhanced visuals and a photo mode.
+It is scheduled for a 2027 release.

 Reception

 The main games in the Hitman franchise have received generally positive reviews for their level design and gameplay elements.
 In particular the level of freedom offered to players and the unique approach to stealth gameplay.
 The series has received multiple awards and nominations, including several Game of the Year awards.
 It has been commercially successful, selling over 15 million copies worldwide as of 2015.
 The World of Assassination trilogy reached over 50 million players as of November 2021.